bourbonkk/matrix-psutil/docs/index.rst

 ::

-    $ python3 -m psutil.tests
+    $ python3 -m matrix_psutil.tests

 Debug mode
 ==========

 If you want to debug unusual situations or want to report a bug, it may be useful to enable debug mode via ``PSUTIL_DEBUG`` environment variable.
-In this mode, psutil may (or may not) print additional information to stderr.
+In this mode, matrix_psutil may (or may not) print additional information to stderr.
 Usually these are error conditions which are not severe, and hence are ignored (instead of crashing).
 Unit tests automatically run with debug mode enabled.